babelsociety/website/content/blog/in-depth-economy/index.md

 Here *X* is anything with limited availability, such as a house nearby the sea.

 This is a legit concern in capitalism, where social status is flaunted through luxurious items.
 They also wrongly teach us that any emotional void can be filled through materialistic consumption.
-All of these issues have no place in Babel.
+As we already explained in [Mindful consumption](#mindful-consumption), consumerism has no place in Babel.

 When it comes to goods of different quality, there is no place for poor quality products because there are no poor people forced to consume it.